glebm/opendingux-controllermap-sdl2/README.md

 Press the buttons as they are highlighted.

-To skip a button that your device doesn't have, press B (or whatever button has the 0 keycode).
+To skip a button that your device doesn't have, press a button that you've already bound.

 When the thumbstick arrow shows up, move the stick in this order: left, right, up, down.